3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/Prerequisites/Prerequisites.md

 Once installed navigate to option 4 (Advanced), then option 8 (G-code Shell Command) to install the extension.

+NOTE: If using the new V6 alpha release these options change to "E" for extenions, then option 1 for (G-code shell command), then option 1 to instsll.

 ![Shell Install](https://github.com/user-attachments/assets/d4897e79-f019-4c67-8474-ed8ca28b3612)

 ###### NOTE: Please take extra care of your system & protect it from misuse after installing the Kiauh G-code Shell Command Extension!
 Responsibility for this is solely on you.